 However, being a neophyte with laser marking technology means there are a bunch of new terms to understand.
 I think that one of the most common questions from our customers is: What is the difference between laser etching, engraving and annealing?

-There are different types of laser markings.
-The most common are laser engraving, laser etching and laser annealing.
+There are different types of laser marking.
+The most common are laser engraving, laser etching, and laser annealing.
 The remainder of this text will focus on defining each laser marking technique, why your business needs laser marking and who should use laser marking.
 You will also find videos demonstrating each laser marking technique.

 When engraving is performed, the laser melts the surface of the material.
 By doing so, the heated surface expands and creates slight bumps.
 Laser engraving creates a good contrast between the material and the marking code.
 It is an efficient process to create permanent markings on materials.

 This type of laser marking is well suited for applications where the tracking code has to be scanned, such as a one-dimensional (1D) or a two-dimensional (2D) barcode.

 Following is a video showing how fast a laser can perform and the contrast that can be provided.

-Through the engraving process, the laser literally vaporises a thin layer of your material to create a tracking code.
+Through the engraving process, the laser literally vaporizes a thin layer of your material to create a tracking code.

 So instead of creating slight bumps such as in the engraving process, the laser ablates tracking codes onto the material.
-This can be done by programming the laser to send a highly localised beam to a specific place on your part.
+This can be done by programming the laser to send a highly localized beam to a specific place on your part.
 Most of the time this method is used when the tracking codes don't need to be scanned such as with alphanumeric serial codes.

 The following video clearly shows an example of laser engraving.
 Notice that contrasts are small with this process.